k-tod/Lossnay-VL50-control-via-M5AtomS3-IR-unit/README.md

 1. Connect the required hardware components to your M5Stack device.

-2. Upload this Arduino sketch to your M5Stack device.
+2. Upload this Arduino sketch to your M5AtomS3 device.

+3. Make sure the Lossnay-VL50 is turned off.

+4. Power On the M5AtomS3.

-3. The sketch will monitor the temperature and humidity.
-When the humidity exceeds a certain threshold (65% in this example), it will activate the fan on a high setting via IR command.
+5. From this point on, M5AtomS3 setup will monitor the temperature and humidity.
+   - When the humidity exceeds a certain threshold (65% in this example), it will activate the fan on a high setting via IR command.
 Otherwise, it will run the fan on a low setting.
+   - When the user is changing the fan state manually, via the original remote, the M5AtomS3 setup will suppress automatic control for 5 minutes
+   - User can increase the original threshold by pressing the M5AtomS3 Display button in range +0 .. +15% to compensate for natural humidity depending on the season

-5. The display will show temperature, humidity, Raw Airflow value and fan status.
+7. The display will show temperature, humidity, Raw Airflow value and fan status.

-6. Adjust the thresholds and timings in the code as needed for your specific application.
+8. Adjust the thresholds and timings in the code as needed for your specific application.

 ## License